Wasserstein Distortion: Unifying Fidelity and Realism: Experiments

-It should be emphasized that the process of producing the reconstructions in Figs.~\ref{fig:exp3} and \ref{fig:exp3_2} requires no pre-processing or manual labeling.
+It should be emphasized that the process of producing the reconstructions in Figs.~\ref{fig:exp4} requires no pre-processing or manual labeling.
 In particular, it is not necessary to segment the image.
 Given a binarized saliency map, the $\sigma$-map can be constructed automatically using the above procedure, at which point the Wasserstein distortion is well defined and training can begin.
-It is possible that improved results could be obtained with a more sophisticated $\sigma$ map, however.
-One intriguing possibility is to construct a $\sigma$ map by combining a saliency map, estimates of receptive field sizes in the HVS, and a predicted viewing distance.
-It is believed that pooling actually occurs in some form at various levels of the HVS~\citep{freeman2011metamers} and that receptive fields grow more quickly with eccentricity at higher levels.
-In the context of VGG-19, this suggests that it could be advantageous to use different $\sigma$-maps for different layers, with deeper layers having $\sigma$-values that grow more rapidly with distance from the high salience region.
-How to optimize the $\sigma$-map, and in particular how to vary it across features, is an interesting direction for future work.
+The runtime for Experiment 4 with a 480$\times$480 reference image is approximately 3 hours on average on an Nvidia GTX3090 GPU.